-The application process for the 2019 Leadership Institute is now open.
-Applications will be accepted through March 8, 2019.
-Selected participants will be notified in mid-May.
-Applicants may nominate themselves or be nominated by their employer.
+The application process for the 2019 Leadership Institute is now closed.
+The selection committee is currently reviewing applications and selected participants will be notified in mid-May.

 Nearly 100% of attendees rated the 2018 ALA Leadership Institute a “very positive” experience—the top rating possible!
 “This was the best professional development I have had related to leadership!
 The leaders were very knowledgeable and guided us in making our own decisions as they related to our personal situations.”